 I mentioned earlier that you don’t want to have your bootcut jeans shorter than 1-2cm off the ground at most, however that rule applies to the full length and smart styles.
 A more recent trend that’s come to light is the cropped flare/bootcut which hits you around lower to mid calf.
 These jeans are intentionally cropped to this length to give off a brand new feel and cut and they are increasing in popularity right now.
 You want to make sure that these hit you a few inches above your ankle, below half way from knee to ankle, somewhere in the third lower quadrant of your legs.
 These will look fantastic worn at this length!

-What Length Should Bootcut Jeans Be For Men?
+How Long Should Bootcut Jeans Be For Men?

 Bootcut Jeans With Boots